justin-marian/query-language/README.md

     type Line = List[String]
 ```

-There are **two** row representations, that give different ways to work with table data, making the `Table` structure flexible for various tasks.
+There exists **two** row representations, that give different ways to work with table data, making the `Table` structure flexible for various tasks including sorting, searching, aggregating, and exporting.

 - `Line` for straightforward tasks.
 - `Row` for detailed work that involves column names.